 = Specific weight of the liquid

-According to Newton's second Law of Motion, the force is equal to the rate of change of momentum.
-Therefore equating equations (1) and (3),
+Velocity Since the water is initially at rest, therefore initial momentum = 0 and change of momentum According to Newton's second Law of Motion, the force is equal to the rate of change of momentum.
+Therefore equating equations (2) and (4),

-We know that coefficient of discharge (assuming equal to 1),
+= 0.5 We know that coefficient of discharge (assuming

 Discharge,